calderon9505/DataEngineerStudy/10_Cloud/AWS/07_Compute.md

 ## Instance purchasing options

-> the Saving Plans reduce the EC2 costs by making a commitment to a consistent amount of usage for a temt of 1 or 3 years.
+> the Saving Plans reduce the EC2 costs by making a commitment to a consistent amount of usage for a term of 1 or 3 years.

 * **On-demand Instances**:
     * Pay by the second, with a 60-second minimum..